geonetwork/core-geonetwork/docs/manual/docs/tutorials/inspire/view-mapserver.md

-# Tutorial setting up INSPIRE view service with GeoNetwork and Mapserver {#tuto-view-mapserver}
+# Setting up INSPIRE view service with GeoNetwork and Mapserver {#tuto-view-mapserver}

 This tutorial shows how one can set up a combination of [MapServer](http://mapserver.org) and GeoNetwork to provide view services following [technical guidelines for view services](http://inspire.ec.europa.eu/documents/Network_Services/TechnicalGuidance_ViewServices_v3.1.pdf).